-Dohavali: It has the collection of at least 573 miscellaneous Doha and Sortha in Braja and Awadhi.
-Out of all around 85 Dohas of it is also included in the Ramcharitmanas.
+Dohavali: It has a collection of at least 573 miscellaneous Doha and Sortha in Braja and Awadhi.
+Out of all-around 85 Dohas of it is also included in the Ramcharitmanas.

-Kavitavali: It has the collection of Kavittas in Braja.
-Just like the epic, Ramcharitmanas, it is also has seven books and many episodes.
+Kavitavali: It has a collection of Kavittas in Braja.
+Just like the epic, Ramcharitmanas, it also has seven books and many episodes.

-Gitavali: It has the collection of 328 Braja songs divided into seven books and all are of Hindustani classical music type.
+Gitavali: It has a collection of 328 Braja songs divided into seven books and all are of Hindustani classical music type.

-Krishna Gitavali or Krishnavali: It has the collection of 61 Braja songs especially for the Krishna.
-Out of the 61, 32 songs are dedicated to the childhood and Rasa Lila of the Krishna.
+Krishna Gitavali or Krishnavali: It has a collection of 61 Braja songs especially for the Krishna.
+Out of the 61, 32 songs are dedicated to childhood and Rasa Lila of the Krishna.

-Vinaya Patrika: It has the collection of 279 Braja stanzas.
-Out of all, around 43 hymns are attended to the variety of deities, Rama’s courtiers and attendants.
+Vinaya Patrika: It has a collection of 279 Braja stanzas.
+Out of all, around 43 hymns are attended to a variety of deities, Rama’s courtiers, and attendants.

-Barvai Ramayana: It has 69 verses created in the Barvai metre and divided into seven Kands.
+- Barvai Ramayana: It has 69 verses created in the Barvai meter and divided into seven Kands.

-Parvati Mangal: It has the collection of 164 verses describing the marriage of the Mata Parvati and Lord Shiva in the Awadhi.
+- Parvati Mangal: It has a collection of 164 verses describing the marriage of the Mata Parvati and Lord Shiva in the Awadhi.

-Janaki Mangal: It has the collection of 216 verses describing the marriage of Sita and Rama in the Awadhi.
+- Janaki Mangal: It has a collection of 216 verses describing the marriage of Sita and Rama in the Awadhi.

-Tulsi Satsai: It has the collection of 747 dohas in both Awadhi and Braja and separated into seven Sargas or cantos.
+- Tulsi Satsai: It has a collection of 747 dohas in both Awadhi and Braja and separated into seven Sargas or cantos.